Empowerment, Feminist, and Conflict Theory in Social Work Practice

 If you are writing a personal statement for the MSW program - be sure to check out MSW Helper for free resources and personal statement editing support.

-Check out our blog post on Foundational Social Work Theories (person-in-environment, strengths based, and client-based perspective).
+Check out our blog post on Foundational Social Work Theories (person-in-environment, strengths based, and client-based perspective) and Micro Level Social Work Theories (CBT, Narrative, and Task-Centred Model)

 References